Mamr55162/Digital-Circuits-Design/docs/Indicators.md

       cout << "BUS: " << bus << endl;
    }
 ```
->![Notes]
+>[!NOTE]
-> Do not reverse the LED polarity and always check for a ground connection.
+>Do not reverse the LED polarity and always check for a ground connection.
-> You don't have to worry about resistors, fuses or any circuitry protection in Multisim, just be abstract.
+>You don't have to worry about resistors, fuses or any circuitry protection in Multisim, just be abstract.
-> When connecting a displayer (HEX or BCD) do not mix up the digits, know your MSB and your LSB.
+>When connecting a displayer (HEX or BCD) do not mix up the digits, know your MSB and your LSB.
->